Jashim

-Abul Khayer Jashim Uddin (known professionally as Jashim; 14 August 1945 – 8 October 1998) was a Bangladeshi film actor, producer, action director and freedom fighter.
+Abul Khayer Jashim Uddin (14 August 1945 – 8 October 1998) known professionally as Jashim, was a Bangladeshi film actor, producer, action director and freedom fighter.
 He acted in more than 200 films.

 Early life and career

 Jashim was born at Boxnagar village in Nawabganj Upazila, Dhaka on 14 August 1945.
 He was a freedom fighter who fought in the Liberation War of Bangladesh in 1971 at sector 2 under Major ATM Haider.

-Jashim debuted his acting career through the film Debor in 1972.
-He then acted in Rongbaj (1973).
+Jashim debuted his acting career through the film Debor in 1972 but Rangbaz (1973) film was released before the film Debor.
 He went to act in Raj Dulari, Tufan, Jobab, Nag Nagini, Bodla, Barud, Sundori, Koshai, Lalu Mastan, Nababjada and Meyerao Manush.
 He debuted as a lead actor in the film Shobuj Shathi, directed by Delowar Jahan Jhontu.
 He went on to act in the films Poribar, Buker Dhon, Shami Keno Ashami, Lal Golap, Tiger and Habildar.

 Personal life

 Jashim's first wife was film actress Sucharita and later he married Nasrin, the daughter of actress Purnima Sengupta.
 AK Ratul, AK Rahul and AK Samee are the sons of Jashim.